 • Archiving a Sub or Parent metric

 • To archive a metric or parent metric from the library, click on the metric name to access the details page.
-Then, click the 'Archive' button in the top right corner to remove the metric.
+Then, open the kebab (⋮) menu in the top right corner and select 'Archive...' to remove the metric.
+The same kebab-menu pattern is used to archive an individual property, formula, or unit operation type from its detail page.

 Bundling 'Sub metrics' into 'Parent metric'